Carreau/pycon2017/pycon.md

 --

-1. Update your documentation and scripts to use `pip`.
+1. Update your documentation, CIs, and scripts to use `pip`.

 2. Keep `setup.py` and `__init__.py` python 2 compatible,
-   but have them err early.
+   but catch errors early.

    <!-- .element: class="fragment" data-fragment-index="1" -->